APLMOOC/APLMOOC/docs/course/ch3/part4.md

 9.561792499
 ```

-They know the task they are trying to achieve is impossible, approximating the sum of powers of ``0.99`` to a reasonable precision would take thousands of terms.
+They know the task they are trying to achieve is impossible, approximating the sum of powers of ``0.99`` to a reasonable precision would take thousands of terms to do manually!

-A coworker suggested a function, but the engineer refused the help and started creating their own function
+A coworker suggested using a function, so the engineer creates the function ``a`` to speed things up.

 ```apl
       a ← {0.99*⍵}